 If you are living a minimalist lifestyle, the holiday season can be excessive.
 I never understood why so much emphasis was put around gift giving instead of quality time with friends and family.
-Yet I do love giving gifts, so here are a few suggestions for minimalists on what to give and what to ask for.
+Yet I do love giving gifts throughout the year.
+Here are a few suggestions for minimalists on what to give and what to ask for year round.

 Giving Gifts as a Minimalist